Here to Help Learning Speakers

 Forrest Mora

-As a husband, dad of eight children, business owner, landscape contractor, and the C.F.H. or “Chief Financial Husband” of HereToHelpLearning.com, Forrest gets down to the nuts and bolts with men by encouraging them to embrace their role as servant leaders of their homes.
+As a husband, dad of eight children, “Pop” of six and counting, business owner, landscape contractor, and homeschool dad.
+Forrest gets down to the nuts and bolts with men by encouraging them to embrace their role as servant leaders of their homes.
 Forthright and humorous, he shares God’s word with clarity and practicality.
-For the last 20 years, he has served in leadership roles in marriage ministry, men’s ministry, and in the financial ministry at his church.
-His heart is to provide encouragement to Christian men to serve the Lord by living with no regrets, providing leadership to their families, and finding true fulfillment in their marriages, families, and personal lives.
+For the last 25 years, he has served in leadership roles in his church’s marriage, men’s, and financial ministries.
+His heart is to encourage Christian men to serve the Lord by living with no regrets, providing leadership to their families, and finding true fulfillment in their marriages, families, and personal lives.

 forrest@heretohelplearning.com